SoftwareHeritage/swh-deposit/docs/getting-started.rst

 Prepare a deposit
 -----------------
-* compress the files in a supported archive formats:
+* compress the files in a supported archive format:
   - zip: common zip archive (no multi-disk zip files).
   - tar: tar archive without compression or optionally any of the following compression algorithm gzip (.tar.gz, .tgz), bzip2